EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Methodology

 \subsection{System Overview}

-Our proposed event-based rotational motion estimation system, illustrated in \prettyref{fig:system_overview}, comprises two main components: a tracking module and a mapping module.
-The system processes incoming event streams through a series of steps to estimate the camera's $SO(3)$ pose and construct a spherical event map.
+Our proposed event-based rotational motion estimation system, illustrated in \prettyref{fig:system_overview}, comprises two main components: a tracking module and a mapping module. \begin{revisedtextblock}The system is designed for real-time operation at high frequencies (\SI{1000}{\Hz}) with stable computational costs throughout extended operation.\end{revisedtextblock}

 The tracking module begins by transforming incoming events into a spherical representation (\prettyref{subsec:event_spherical_representation}).
 These spherical events are then grouped into event frames and undergo motion compensation (\prettyref{subsec:event_spherical_frame_formation}).
-The compensated event frames serve as input for our novel Event Spherical Iterative Closest Point (ES-ICP) algorithm (\prettyref{subsec:es_icp}).
-The ES-ICP algorithm estimates the camera's rotational pose in $SO(3)$, leveraging the spherical event map maintained by the mapping module.
+The compensated event frames serve as input for our novel Event Spherical Iterative Closest Point (ES-ICP) algorithm (\prettyref{subsec:es_icp}). \begin{revisedtextblock}High-frequency operation is crucial for ES-ICP's success, as it ensures that consecutive frames have minimal rotation differences, providing excellent initial guesses that help the algorithm avoid local minima inherent to ICP-based optimization.\end{revisedtextblock} The ES-ICP algorithm estimates the camera's rotational pose in $SO(3)$, leveraging the spherical event map maintained by the mapping module.

-Concurrently, the mapping module selectively updates the spherical event map using key frames determined by significant rotational motion (\prettyref{subsec:map_maintenance}).
-This updated map not only aids in subsequent tracking iterations but also serves as the basis for panoramic image generation (\prettyref{subsec:panoramic_generation}).
+Concurrently, the mapping module selectively updates the spherical event map using key frames determined by significant rotational motion (\prettyref{subsec:map_maintenance}). \begin{revisedtextblock}Unlike existing methods that may suffer from increasing computational burden over time, our mapping strategy employs incremental updates with ikd-Tree and our Regional Density Management to ensure that computational costs remain stable and bounded regardless of sequence length or scene complexity.\end{revisedtextblock} This updated map not only aids in subsequent tracking iterations but also serves as the basis for panoramic image generation (\prettyref{subsec:panoramic_generation}).